 - Examinations are based on the curriculum guide and the recommended resource materials.

 - Examinations are 2 hours (for final exams) and 1.0 hour (for midterm exams).

 - Students should be prepared to use the full time allotted to complete the examination and to check their work.

 - Students should look over the entire examination before beginning to answer any of the questions.
 This will give them an idea of the length of the examination.

 Academic Advising Policy

-All first-time freshmen must receive academic advisement prior to registration for their first semester.
+All first year freshmen must receive academic advisement prior to registration for their first semester

 All in-term examinations should be given during the regularly scheduled class time.
 However, if the exam requires additional time to complete, then examinations may be administered outside of regularly scheduled class time.

 No examinations given outside of class time shall be administered on a Friday.
 The instructor administering an exam (or another required class event) that falls outside class time must make any and all reasonable accommodations to provide an alternative time to students who have conflicts with the proposed time period, including those conflicts due to activities, meetings, other classes, etc. (provided that the instructor is notified of such conflict in a timely manner).